muchoki769/Portfolio/README.md

 ---

 ## Deployment
+This project is deployed using [Vercel](https://portfolio-three-mu-22.vercel.app/).

+To deploy it yourself:

 1. Clone repo
-2. Upload to any static host (render)
+2. Upload to any static host (vercel)